sirwin-examtime/simple_payments_tracker/README.md

  1. 'Payment Items' are the basic units of organization of items that require payment tracking e.g. a school outing

- 1. 'Payment Installments' are the basic units of recording the details of an individuel payment against a Payment Item.
+ 1. 'Payment Installments' are the basic units of recording the details of an individual payment against a Payment Item.

  1. 'Payer Payments' are the interface for users to make Payment Installments against a Payment Item.